PaperBoardOfficial/timezone/README.md

 ## Solution Approach

-To fix these issues, we implemented a comprehensive solution:
+To fix these issues, a comprehensive solution was implemented:

 1. **Three-step conversion process**: